saberland/saber/website/pages/tutorial/tutorial.md

 ```

 Note that `$projectRoot/layouts` directory still works even if you're using a theme, the layouts in this directory take higher priorty over the layouts in the theme directory.
 For instance, `$theme/layouts/foo.vue` will be ignored if `$projectRoot/layouts/foo.vue` exists.

-Similarly, `saber-browser.js` can also be shared in a theme.

 ## Building for Production